-Updated for 2022!
-Did you know that there are almost more brands of vegan “eggnog” on the market than dairy-filled ones?
+Updated for 2023!
+Did you know that there are almost as many brands of vegan “eggnog” on the market as dairy-filled ones?
 How cool is that?
-In stores like Whole Foods, dairy-free holiday beverages will actually dominate the shelves.
+In some natural food stores, dairy-free holiday beverages will actually dominate the shelves.
 But have no fear, you can find many of these delights at conventional grocers, too.
 And I’ve confirmed with all of the brands below that these should be popping up for purchase now through the holidays.
 The shelf-stable ones can also be purchased online in some cases.

 Dairy-Free Eggnogs & Vegan Holiday Beverages Available this Year